We’re here to Assure, Explain and Inspire.

 We organise and facilitate events solely as well as in collaboration with other public bodies.

 Read the Wales Audit Office events terms of reference [PDF 51KB opens in new window] or read the Good Practice Exchange terms of reference [opens in new window].

 We may need to communicate with visitors to our website for administrative or operational reasons.
 Where we collect specific information from you for this purpose, we will not pass it on to any other organisation.

 We also collect standard internet log information and details of visitor behaviour patterns when someone visits our website.
 We do this to find out things such as the number of visitors to the various parts of our site, to monitor the download of our reports and publications and to help improve the service we provide.

 This data collection process is carried out electronically in the background, and visitors to our website may not be aware that it is taking place.
 We believe that this process is not intrusive to visitors’ privacy, as we do not attempt to find out the identities of visitors to our website.
 The standard internet log information collected will only be used for the purposes mentioned and will not be passed on to any other organisation.

 You have a right to access the personal data that we hold about you by making a ‘subject access request’.
-You will need to submit a written request, known as a Subject Access Request, to the Information Officer, enclosing proof of your identify (such as staff ID card, or copy of driving licence or passport) and a clear description of the information you wish to see.
+You will need to make such a request in writing to the Information Officer, enclosing proof of your identify (such as staff ID card, or copy of driving licence or passport) and a clear description of the information you wish to see.

 Please send requests by email to: firstname.lastname@example.org or write to us: